-More than 650,000 people have gone to study, teach, or volunteer abroad via the ERASMUS+ programme, and the numbers are only increasing!
-Ventspils University College is one of many colleges to offer its students this exciting opportunity.
+More than 3.3 million people have gone to study, teach, or volunteer abroad via the ERASMUS+ programme, and the numbers are only increasing!
+Ventspils University of Applied Sciences is one of many colleges to offer its' students this exciting opportunity.

 Our students have the chance to spend a semester or a whole year in a partner university of their choice.
 You can find a list of partner universities here: (hyperlink).

 The exchange programmes do not disappoint – students and lecturers return from them with a broader world view, new knowledge in their speciality, better command of languages, and uncountable exciting adventures to remember.

 In addition to all these opportunities, ERASMUS+ also offers the European Volunteer Work programme to enrich your life experience and grow as a person.
 For detailed information, see http://jaunatne.gov.lv/lv/erasmus/kas-ir-ebd

 Erasmus+ programme was launched in 2014.
 Within the framework of the mobility programme, student studies in the universities of other member states of the EU participate in the programme for a period of three months up to one year.
 The aim of the programme is to promote students’ education and the development of foreign study experience.

 Ventspils University of Applied Sciences offers the opportunity to study at one of our partner universities, depending on the programme of study, to students from all faculties.
 Students whose previous participation in Erasmus mobility programmes has not exceed 12 months, who have finished at least one study semester (the restriction does not apply to master’s and doctoral students), and who do not have academic debt can apply for the Erasmus programme.